microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/calico/_index.md

 ## Deploy a customized Azure policy to verify if Calico Cloud or Calico Enterprise components are enabled in your Azure Arc-enabled Kubernetes cluster.

-* In the Search bar, look for *Policy* and click on *Definitions* which will show you all of the available Azure policies.
+* In the Azure portal Search bar, look for _Policy_ and click on _Definitions_ which will show you all of the available Azure policies.

     ![Searching for Azure Policy definitions](./06.png)